King's Birthday long weekend

-Traffic is always busier over long weekend, so no matter if you're heading north, south, east or west, allow plenty of extra travel time and be patient.
+Traffic is always busier over long weekends - so no matter if you're travelling near or far, allow plenty of extra travel time.

 Road closures and alerts

 Stay up to date on road closures and roadworks across WA on our Travel Map.